-Today, I’m sharing ideas and tips on how to repaint a locker and upcycle a locker to use in your home.
+Today, I’m sharing ideas and tips on how to repaint a locker and upcycle it to use in your home.
 I guess we can say, grab your paintbrushes, it’s time to locker up!

 It’s not that hard to upcycle a locker.
 While the transformations you see on the internet are extraordinary, it really boils down to having the imagination and vision to picture your desired outcome.
 The more you think outside the box…or locker, in this case…the more dramatic the transformation can be.

-Still not convinced that a locker can work in your home?
-Here are some lockers that inspire me…I dream of these projects as I search for the perfect locker for my next DIY locker project.
+Still not convinced that it can work in your home?
+Here are some that inspire me…I dream of these projects as I search for the perfect one for my next DIY locker project.

 UPCYCLED LOCKER INSPIRATIONS